 1. Utilize Hashtags for Exposure

-Hashtags are a common technique across multiple social media platforms to categorize and promote your posts to increase your exposure.
-They're also an effective technique to stamp your identity on your creative process, whether in a tweet or an upload to Instagram:
+Hashtags are a common technique used across multiple social media platforms to categorize and promote posts and increase exposure.
+They're also an effective technique to stamp your identity on your creative process, whether in a tweet or an Instagram post:

 Best of all, there are often specific hashtags you can leverage for recruitment.
 Of course, you'll likely have to do your research to identify which ones are relevant to you and your business.